 Harvard University contracts with both Western Union and Flywire to provide international students with a convenient way to pay their student account charges by wire transfer.
 Each company offers various payment methods, a wide range of international currency options, competitive exchange rates, and the convenience of paying through a local bank.
 There are no transaction fees from Harvard University's bank, though your bank may charge a fee.
-To make an international wire transfer through Western Union, click here.
-To make a transfer through Flywire, click here.
+To send an international wire transfer with Western Union, click here.
+To send a transfer with Flywire, click here.

 Domestic Wire Payments:

 Western Union has been contracted to expedite the process of student domestic wire transfers directly to Harvard.
 By using Western Union, Harvard can track your payment and make sure it gets posted directly to your account after the University receives it.
-To make a domestic wire transfer, click here.
+To send a domestic wire transfer with Western Union, click here.

 **If an e-payment or check is returned by the bank, your student account will be charged a $25 returned check fee.
 Multiple returned payments may result in the University requiring future payments to be made by certified or bank check.
 Please note that it can take a week or more before a bank notifies us that your payment has been returned.
 Your account will not reflect a returned payment until we receive that information from the bank.